-Colectivo Satelital is a group of artists, designers, DJs and poets from Venezuela, with the goal of healing the shared and unique traumas of diasporic experiences.
-We aim to educate and foster community participation through events, exhibitions, workshops and storytelling, bringing us closer to a world free of oppressive systems.
+Colectivo Satelital is a Tkaronto-based collective of artists, designers, DJs and writers from Venezuela, with the goal of sharing diasporic experiences.
+We aim to educate and foster community participation by creating digital platforms for emerging artists and through events, exhibitions, workshops and storytelling.

 Alejandro Rizzo Nervo is a visual artist, with a BFA in Photography from OCAD University.
 He was born and raised in Caracas, Venezuela and when he was 21, his family decided it was time to flee out of a coming political disaster.
 His practice is based on photography, collage, photomontage, and non traditional printing processes which allow him to connect the viewer to his pieces.
 His work deals with politics and LGBTQ+ issues, and it is made to expose problems related to his personal experiences.
 His work has been part of group shows in Canada, Mexico and Italy.

 Ana Luisa Bernárdez is an interdisciplinary emerging artist, arts administrator and DJ based in Toronto.
 Her studio practice is largely influenced by the ongoing Venezuelan migrant and refugee crisis, and by her own positionality and lived experience within it.
 She holds a Bachelor of Fine Arts from OCAD University and currently sits on Pleasure Dome's Board of Directors for the 2021-2023 period.
 Her works have been shown nationally in various galleries and artist run centres, including Xpace Cultural Centre, The Khyber Centre For The Arts and Sur Gallery, as well as internationally in Venezuela, Germany and the Worldwide Web.